Last updated on April 8, 2026

 #4.
 Gaea’s Cradle

 Why yes, I’d love to pay for Craterhoof Behemoth with one land.
-Elves decks leverage Gaea's Cradle well, but any deck capable of flooding the battlefield with small creatures utilizes this card to excellent results.
+Elves decks leverage Gaea's Cradle well, but any deck capable of flooding the battlefield with small creatures utilizes this great green land to excellent results.
 You need to be heavy on green cards for this to pay off, but that's just fine with finishers like Craterhoof and Portal to Phyrexia.

 #3.
 Bazaar of Baghdad